cmspam/incus-docker/README.md

 It also installs the incus-ui-canonical to have a Web-based UI.

 We will eventually move to being alpine-based to keep the size smaller, but at the moment, due to issues with incus-agent on alpine, are basing on debian/bookworm.
-We are using the version maintained here: https://github.com/zabbly/incus
+We are using the version of incus maintained here: https://github.com/zabbly/incus

 How to use it: